electro-framework/electro/Readme.md

 composer create-project -s dev selenia/selenia your-project-name
 ```

-Upon completing the installation, Composer will ask you:
+Upon completing the installation, Composer may ask you:

 ```
 Do you want to remove the existing VCS (.git, .svn..) history?
 [Y,n]?